cdsittampalam/documentation/docs/Partner API.md

 ### Get Trusted Party

 In order to add a fund, you need to assign members of a custody group.
 The members are trusted party users that have been added to a company.
 The Get Trusted Party endpoint lets you find out the "trusted_entity_id" of each trusted party user.

+You will use the Get Trusted Party request, to obtain the trusted party user that you added in Add Trusted Party.

 #### Example Request